mcdonalds APImcdonalds.com ↗

-Access McDonald's full menu via API.
-Get nutrition facts, allergens, ingredients, and item details for every menu item across all categories.
+Access McDonald's Canada full menu via API.
+Retrieve nutrition facts, allergens, ingredients, and item details for every menu item by category or item ID.

 curl -X GET 'https://api.parse.bot/scraper/bce67488-088f-4406-8479-7be16bad6801/get_menu?category=Beef' \ -H 'X-API-Key: $PARSE_API_KEY'